Stock market today: Wall Street retreats from its records as oil prices leap

 NEW YORK (AP) — U.S. stocks are retreating from their records Tuesday as worries worsen about potentially escalating violence in the Middle East.

-The S&P 500 pulled 1.1% lower, a day after setting an all-time high for the 43rd time this year.
-The Dow Jones Industrial Average was down 225 points, or 0.5%, in midday trading after coming off its own record.
-The Nasdaq composite was 1.7% lower, as of 11 a.m.
+The S&P 500 pulled 0.9% lower, a day after setting an all-time high for the 43rd time this year.
+The Dow Jones Industrial Average was down 156 points, or 0.4%, in afternoon trading after coming off its own record.
+The Nasdaq composite was 1.6% lower, as of 12:32 p.m.
 Eastern time.

 Oil prices jumped as worries ratcheted higher that worsening tensions in the Middle East could disrupt the flow of crude from the region.
 Iran is preparing to "imminently" launch a ballistic missile attack on Israel, according to a senior U.S. administration official, who warned Tuesday morning of "severe consequences" should it take place.
 A barrel of benchmark U.S. crude rose 3.7% to top $70.